llm-tools/embedJs/README.md

 .setModel(new HuggingFace({ modelName: "..." })))
 ```

 **Note:** Not all hugging face models are fully free to consume via their API.
-Since running these models takes a lot of resources, Hugging Face charges a subscription fee for a few.
-This is the case with Meta's `meta-llama/Llama-2-7b-hf` - which is the default model used if you do not specify a `modelName` parameter.
+Since running these models takes a lot of resources, Hugging Face charges a fee for a few of the larger ones.
+This is the case with Meta's `meta-llama/Llama-2-7b-hf`, for example.

-To use these 'not-free' models via HuggingFace, you need to subscribe to their [Pro plan](https://huggingface.co/pricing).
-It is possible to self host these models for free and run them via Ollama - support for which is coming soon.
+To use these 'not-free' models via HuggingFace, you need to subscribe to their [Pro plan](https://huggingface.co/pricing) or create a custom [inference endpoint](https://ui.endpoints.huggingface.co/).
+It is possible to self host these models for free and run them locally via Ollama - support for which is coming soon.

 ## Azure OpenAI